resendislab/website/content/projects/diabe_metabolism.md

 +++

-Alterations in the microbiome has been assiciated with diabetes progression.
+Alterations in the microbiome has been associated with diabetes progression.